 Byrne honored by the Society of Professional Journalists Northern California chapter with a First Amendment Award

-(02.2011) SPJ honors Byrne for reporting the multipart series on the website Spot.us outlining how several University of California (UC) Regents approved a series UC investments in private deals and public companies in which they had personal financial interests.
+(02.2011) SPJ honors Byrne for reporting the multipart series on the now defunct website Spot.us outlining how several University of California (UC) Regents approved a series UC investments in private deals and public companies in which they had personal financial interests.

-The Many Worlds of Hugh Everett III
+book coverThe Many Worlds of Hugh Everett III

 Multiple Universes, Mutual Assured Destruction, and the Meltdown of a Nuclear Family